Environmental impact of industrial emissions and regulations to reduce global pollution

 The main polluting gases include carbon dioxide (CO2), methane (CH4) and nitrogen oxides (NOx), linked to global warming and air pollution.

-The affected sectors are mainly energy, metallurgy and manufacturing, which use fossil fuels and intensive industrial processes.
+The affected sectors are mainly energy, metallurgical and manufacturing, which use fossil fuels and intensive industrial processes.

 These sectors emit high volumes of polluting gases, generating a negative impact on the environment and contributing to climate change.